Mali locks down health clinic over new suspected Ebola case

-BAMAKO (Reuters) - Police in the Malian capital Bamako locked down a clinic in an upscale neighborhood on Tuesday evening after authorities said earlier in the day that they were testing a new suspected case of Ebola.
+BAMAKO, Nov 11 (Reuters) - Police in the Malian capital Bamako locked down a clinic in an upscale neighbourhood on Tuesday evening after authorities said earlier in the day that they were testing a new suspected case of Ebola.

 One medical officer said the person suspected to have Ebola was a nurse in the clinic who died on Tuesday evening.
 Government officials did not comment on the lockdown, the reported death or confirm if the tests had come back positive.